cbcoutinho/cbcoutinho.github.io/content/Notes/oauth-python.md

 streaming library for Python.
 It provides stream/event processing primitives _a la_ Kafka Streams to process Kafka messages in Python.

-oa are utilizing OAuth2 for managing authentication across services in a centralized manner.
-With the introduction of the `OAUTHBEARER` SASL mechanism in Kafka 2.0.0, both brokers and clients can be configured to use an external identity provider for authentication.
+Organizations are utilizing OAuth2 for managing federated identities across service boundaries a centralized manner.
+With the introduction of the `OAUTHBEARER` SASL mechanism in Kafka 2.0.0, both brokers and clients can be configured to use an external identity provider for authentication, making it easier to manage identities than span across systems.

 [TOC]